itsuki-t/FakeDeviceData/README.md

 #Fake Device Data
 Xposed module to fake your device data for selected app.
-This app use those library.  thanks to @afollestad and @futuresimple
+This app use those library.
+Thanks to @afollestad and @futuresimple
 https://github.com/afollestad/material-dialogs
 https://github.com/futuresimple/android-floating-action-button